Ennin's Voyage Pastel on paper Akiko Hirano

 Akiko Hirano & Tim Wong

 838 AD.
-Ambassador Fujiwara no Tsunetsugu led a diplomatic mission with over 600 people in four ships from Nara, Japan to China.
+Ambassador Fujiwara no Tsunetsugu led a diplomatic mission from Japan to China, with over 600 people in four ships.
+It was the 19th and last of such missions since 630 AD.
 The entourage included officials, scholars, Zen monks, students and crew members.
 Among them was Ennin (posthumous name Jikaku Daishi), a 45 years old Zen monk trained at Enryaku-ji in Kyoto.
 The Chinese Tang Dynasty in the 8th- and 9th-centuries was the golden age of Buddhism.
 It was also an apex of classical Chinese literary development, with hundreds of famous poets like Li Bai and Du Fu producing a dazzling amount of literary works.
 Ennin spent 9 years traveling and studying in China, visiting Buddhist centers in Wutai San and the capitol Chang-An.
 During the latter half of his stay, he endured antagonistic policies of the new emperor Wuzong against Buddhism.
 He returned to Japan in 847, bringing with him books and paintings and made major contributions to Buddhism in Heian Japan.
 Seven years later, he became the Chief Abbot of Enryaku-ji.

 During his travels in China, Ennin was undoubtably impressed by the magnificent temples and shrines built atop mountains like Wutai San.
 Back in Japan, he sought sacred locations for establishing branches of Enryaku-ji.
 One of those locations was Mt.
 Hoju, a mountain in Tohoku with sheer cliffs of volcanic rock.
 Ennin founded Risshaku-ji (Yamadera) there, noted for its spectacular setting on top of the mountain, accessible only via a steep path with over a thousand stone steps.